jadecobra/python_tdd_exercises/source/AssertionError.rst

   self.assertFalse(True)

-the terminal updates to show a failure
+the terminal shows a failure

 .. code-block:: python